edgedb/edgedb-rust/gel-tokio/src/tutorial.md

 let query_res: Value = client.query_required_single(query, &(arguments)).await?;
 ```

-A note on the casting syntax: EdgeDB requires arguments to have a cast in the same way that Rust requires a type declaration in function signatures.
-As such, arguments in queries are used as type specification for the EdgeDB compiler, not to cast from queries from the Rust side.
+A note on the casting syntax: Gel requires arguments to have a cast in the same way that Rust requires a type declaration in function signatures.
+As such, arguments in queries are used as type specification for the Gel compiler, not to cast from queries from the Rust side.
 Take this query as an example:

 ```rust
 let query = "select <int32>$0";